 How to Replant Lawn Grass

-1. Kill all weeds and poor-looking turf with a non-selective herbicide about 2 weeks before you want to seed your lawn.
-After the weeds and remaining turf are completely dead, rake them up and remove them.
+1. Clear the area.
+Kill weeds and any remaining poor-looking grass with a non-selective herbicide about 2 weeks before you want to seed your lawn.
+After everything is completely dead, rake the area to remove the debris.

 2. Prep for success.
 Now is a great time to core aerate the area if your soil is really compact.
 (Learn more about aerating here.)
 After aerating, rake the area level and loosen the top ¼ inch of soil.
 Then add a 1-inch layer of Scotts® LawnSoil™ evenly across the entire planting area.
 It’s specifically formulated with a blend of rich, composted materials to provide an excellent growing environment for young seedlings.

 3. Select your grass seed.
 Choose a Scotts® Turf Builder® Grass Seed that is right for your location.
 Do you live in the north and need a grass type that stays green in cooler temperatures, or do you live in the south and need a grass type that stays green during the hot summer months?
 Be sure to also take into consideration the growing conditions in your area: How much sun?
 How much wear and tear from children and family pets?
 If you need help finding a grass type that matches your growing conditions, check out our Identify Your Grass article.